stevenfd/Magnetic-Words/README.md

 ## Checkpoint 3
 ### Features Completed
-* User can choose between sets of words
+* Custom background image can be set
+* Current theme selected is saved
+* Custom background color can be set
+* Custom background color is saved
-* Words on screen can be replaced with new ones
+* Custom font size can be set
+* Custom font size is saved
-* Words can be deleted
+* Words can be rotated
-* Custom words can be added
+* Screenshot of the art can be saved/shared
+* Improved delete animation/icon
-* Words are in a draggable view, to allow use of more of the screen
+* Added animations to tapping of the down arrow

 ### Screenshots